dannisliang/ActionStreetMap-framework/README.md

 <li>using some external services to extend environment (e.g. weather, famous places, events, public transport schedule, etc.) (Not started).</li>
 <li>Multiplayer (Not started).</li>
 </ul>
 <p>The engine can be used to build different 3D-games (like car simulations or GTA 2/3 ) or for some map tools on top of this framework (target is mobile devices).
-Actually, in this case the game world can be limited only by OSM maps which means that it will cover almost entire Earth.</li></p>
+Actually, in this case the game world can be limited only by OSM maps which means that it will cover almost entire Earth.
+More info can be found <a href="http://actionstreetmap.github.io/demo/">here</a>.</p>

 <p>Used technologies: Unity3D, C# (JavaScript is possible for Unity scripting in Demo app)</p>